DanGraham23/DanGraham23/README.md

 ### Hi I'm Daniel

-I am a full stack developer with experience using a wide variety of technologies.
+I am a software developer at Hexagon Asset Lifecycle Intelligence.
 I recieved my B.S. in computer science from Siena College in Loudonville, NY.

-Currently, I am learning more about cloud technologies and their applications, such as those offered through AWS.
+Currently, I am learning more about cloud technologies and their applications, such as those offered through AWS and Azure.
 I am also learning about web accessibility standards such as WCAG and ADA in order to make the projects that I work on more accessible to those with disabilities.

 Feel free to contact me by email, LinkedIn, or my site! [dangraham.dev](https://dangraham.dev):